Skip to main content

 1. Fair Housing Laws

-Property owners must comply with federal laws, state laws, and local fair housing laws that prohibit discrimination.
+Property owners and property managers must comply with federal laws, state laws, and local fair housing laws that prohibit discrimination.
 Alabama law forbids discrimination based on race, color, national origin, religion, sex, familial status, or disability.

 The Federal Fair Housing Act ensures that there is no discrimination in renting, selling, or financing housing.
 The Alabama Fair Housing Law mirrors the federal law but has a few other protections or interpretations.